EpicWealthJourney/skills-github-pages/_posts/2024-12-06-myjourney.md

 While you would expect I realized on this day, "I must do my own thing!"
 I did not.
 My beloved dog was dying!
 I got a call from my dad for help right after this meeting.
 My dog had been in a seizure for several minutes and my dad couldn't get him out.
 I immediately headed out, told them I'd be back to collect my things, and took my dad with my dog to the vet.
 He never recovered from the seizure.
 We had to put him down...
-This was by far the most painful day of my life, up to this point!
+This was by far the most painful day of my life, up to that point!

 **Shaking Programming Won't Happen Overnight:**